Skip to content

 Approach 2: Using reduce()

-The reduce() function, combined with a lambda function, iterates over the string, incrementing a counter for each character encountered and final counter will be the size of the string.
+The reduce() function, combined with a lambda function, iterates over the string, incrementing a counter for each character encountered, and the final counter will be the size of the string.

 Using reduce() function